robert-laws/robert-laws.github.io/my_collections/_posts/2021-08-13-javascript-promises.md

 console.log(square(result)); // NaN
 ```

-The difference here is that the `add` function now has a delay of 2 seconds before it completes its operation and returns a result.
+The difference in the code above is that the `add` function has a delay of 2 seconds before it completes its operation and returns a result.
 By the time that has happened, the remainder of the code has already run.
 At the moment the second function executes, the variable `v1` has a value of `undefined`, which when passed into the `square` function returns `NaN`, which is outputted before the first function can return its calculated value.

 #### Callbacks to the rescue